mattrent/CTF-Challenges/README.md

 ## Frontend

-Challenges can be deployed from CTFd with `frontend/container_challenges`.
+Challenges can be deployed from CTFd with the plugin in `frontend/container_challenges`.

-The plugin requires setting the environment variables `JWTSECRET` and `BACKENDURL`, where `JWTSECRET` will be available in the secret mentioned above.
+The plugin requires the environment variables `JWTSECRET` and `BACKENDURL`, where `JWTSECRET` will be available in the secret mentioned above.

+## Challenge examples

+Challenge examples can be found in `backend/examples/`.